 Then consider the possibility of miracles, where the word is used not in its everyday sense (and the sense in which it is sometimes used in the Christian scriptures), namely 'remarkable', 'completely unexpected' or 'wonderful' (as in the tabloid heading 'My miracle baby'), but in its narrower meaning of 'contrary to the laws of nature'.
-Scientists who do not accept that miracles take place can react to this 'contrary to the laws of nature' definition of miracles in one of three ways: (i) miracles are impossible (because they are contrary to the laws of nature); (ii) miracles are outside of science (because they are contrary to the laws of nature); (iii) miracles are very rare events that haven't yet been incorporated within the body of science but will be (as rare meteorological events, e.g. eclipses, and mysterious creatures, e.g. farm animals with two heads or seven legs, have been).
+Scientists who do not accept the occurrence of miracles can react to this latter notion of miracles in one of three ways: (i) miracles are impossible (because they are contrary to the laws of nature); (ii) miracles are outside of science (because they are contrary to the laws of nature); (ii) miracles are very rare events that haven't yet been incorporated within the body of science but will be (as rare meteorological events, e.g. eclipses, and mysterious creatures, e.g. farm animals with two heads or seven legs, have been).

 The relationship between science and religion has changed over the years (Brooke 1991, Al-Hayani 2005); indeed, the use of the singular, 'relationship', risks giving the impression that there is only one way in which the two relate.
 Nevertheless, there are two key issues: one is to do with understandings of reality; the other to do with evidence and authority.
-Although it is always difficult to generalise, most religions hold that reality consists of more than the dependable, material world that science studies and many religions give weight to personal and/or (depending on the religion) institutional authority in a way that science generally strives not to.
+Although it is always difficult to generalise, most religions hold that reality consists of more than the objective world and many religions give weight to personal and/or (depending on the religion) institutional authority in a way that science generally strives not to.

 For example, there is a very large religious and theological literature on the world to come, i.e. life after death, (e.g. Hick 1976/1985).
-However, although some people (notably Atkins 2011) have argued that science disproves the existence of life after death, it can be argued that science has little or nothing to say about this question because life after death exists or would exist outside of or beyond the realm to which science relates.
+However, to labour the point, although some (notably Atkins 2011) have argued that science disproves the existence of life after death, it can be objected that science, strictly speaking, has little or nothing to say about this question because life after death exists or would exist outside of or beyond the realm to which science relates.